How to Strip-Off Beeswax Finish from a Wooden Countertop?

 The Bottom Line

 If for any reason you need to get the beeswax removed or replaced, it can be done by simply using products such as heat, mineral spirits, turpentine, or other chemical-based wax strippers.
+Depending on the thickness of the sealer layer and how stubborn it is you may however need a bit of elbow grease to get the job done.

 Also, keep in mind that, it’s no guarantee that you get success with these solvents/methods as many times wood wax application simply can’t be “reversed”, especially when it gets cured and penetrated deeply into the grains of wood for a long.
+In that case, always consider hiring a professional who can do the task without damaging your countertop.

 How to Get Rid of Paint Thinner Smell After Home Repaint?